ISCAST Executive Director

 Chris is married to Lindy and they have a growing number of young grandsons.
-The Y chomosome is pervasive in the family line.
+The Y chromosome is pervasive in the family line.

 ISCAST program DIRECTOR

-Dr Sarah Wilson studied science with a Master’s in seaweed phylogenetics and a PhD in cell biology.
-While a researcher she had many opportunities to communicate her scientific studies to the public and undertook a short fellowship at the ABC in Sydney where she learnt ways to publicise complicated scientific processes to a lay audience.
+Dr Sarah Wilson studied science with a master’s degree in seaweed phylogenetics and a PhD in cell biology.
+While a researcher, she had many opportunities to communicate her scientific studies to the public and undertook a short fellowship at the ABC in Sydney where she learnt ways to publicise complicated scientific processes to a lay audience.
 Sarah says,

 For 15 years Sarah worked as an electron microscopist for a large research group focussed on improving grain quality for human health purposes.
+She continues this work part-time at La Trobe University.
 She also lectured in plant and cell biology undergraduate courses and coordinated practical classes.
 She has published many peer-reviewed scientific papers and has participated at overseas conferences as an invited speaker.
 She has worked in laboratories in both South Korea and the USA funded by academic scholarships.